burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * The `const` of references or pointers guarantees *nothing* from the code emitting point of view.
 * The `private, protected` class fields garantees *nothing* from code emitting poit of view.

+## Using Static Const Variables to Avoid Copying

+Declaring a variable as `static const` can improve performance by eliminating unnecessary copying.

+When a variable represents a constant value that does not change and it is not dependent on the potentially recursive invocation of a function, using `static const` allows the compiler to store the value in fixed memory once.

+While it might seem that declaring a local variable with the `const` qualifier achieves the same effect, there are key differences.
+In the absence of whole-program optimization (even with optimizations like -O3), modern compilers lack global knowledge of potential recursive invocations of a function.
+Consequently, constant variables or arrays with automatic storage duration (const but without static) will still be allocated on the stack each time the function is called.

+**p.s.** For more details listen the talk [Fast and Small C++ When Efficiency Matters, A.Fertig, CppCon'24](https://www.youtube.com/watch?v=rNl591__9zY).

+## Compressed Pairs

+Using a Compressed Pair when one of the objects has no data members.
+For a concrete example, see [no_unique_address](#1-no_unique_address-attribute).
+This example has been mentioned in the talk [Fast and Small C++ When Efficiency Matters, A.Fertig, CppCon'24](https://www.youtube.com/watch?v=rNl591__9zY).

 # Lambda Functions

 Lambda expressions offer a convenient, compact syntax to quickly define callback functions.
 Basic syntax: